thunderblue1/Homework/Discussions/Discussion-8-11-2023/README.md

     What causes a component to render?

 The Car and Bicycle component are rendered when the parent component is rendered.
-They are rendered again when I click the "Change State in Parent" button because when the state in the parent is changed the parent and it's children is reloaded.
+They are rendered again when I click the "Change State in Parent" button because when the state in the parent is changed, the parent and it's children is reloaded.
 They are also re-rendered when a state in the component is changed.
 When the "Honk!" or "Ding." button is clicked a state in the component is changed and the component is re-rendered.